Serendipity: The Role of Chance in Making Scientific Discoveries

 The Microwave Oven

-In 1946, Percy LeBaron Spencer was working for the Raytheon corporation.
+In 1946, the physicist and inventor Percy LeBaron Spencer (1894–1970) was working for the Raytheon corporation.
 He was conducting research using magnetrons, which were needed in the radar equipment used in World War Two.
-A magnetron is a device which contains moving electrons under the influence of a magnetic field.
+A magnetron is a device that contains moving electrons under the influence of a magnetic field.
 The moving electrons cause microwaves to be produced.

 Percy Spencer was involved in testing the output of magnetrons.
 One very significant day he had a chocolate candy bar in his pocket while working with a magnetron in his lab.
-He discovered that the candy bar melted while he worked.
+(Although most versions of the story say that the candy was made of chocolate, Spencer's grandson says that it was actually a peanut cluster bar.)
+Spencer discovered that the candy bar melted while he worked.
 He wondered if emissions from the magnetron were responsible for this change, so he placed some uncooked popcorn kernels next to the magnetron and watched as they popped.
 His next experiment involved placing an uncooked egg near the magnetron.
-The egg heated up, cooked and exploded.
+The egg heated up, cooked, and exploded.

 Spencer then created the first microwave oven by sending the microwave energy from a magnetron into a metal box that contained food.
 The microwaves were reflected by the metal walls of the box, entered the food and were converted to heat, cooking the food much faster than a conventional oven.
 Further refinements created the microwave ovens that so many of us use today.